renderpci/dedalo/docs/config/config.md

 	DEDALO_SALT_STRING	`string`

-	Salt string to be used by the encryption Dédalo model.
-Used for generated random string that is added to each password as part of the hashing process.
+	Salt string to be used by the encryption systen.
+Used to generated random string that is added to each password as part of the hashing process.

 	```php
 	define('DEDALO_SALT_STRING', 'My_secure_Salt_String!_2046');
 	```

+	### Locale
 	---

 	#### Dédalo time zone